Pay As You Go EAP Australia | Flexible Australian EAP

 The commitment level is low too.
 There's no lengthy procurement process or long term lock in.
 Most providers can have you up and running within a few hours, which means if something happens in your team this week, you're not waiting until next quarter to have something in place.

-For startups and SMEs, that combination of low upfront cost, fast setup, and flexible scaling is usually what makes the decision straightforward.
+For fast-growing or variable organisations, that combination of low upfront cost, fast setup, and flexible scaling is usually what makes the decision straightforward.

 How to Compare Providers